Kenneth Kaushansky

 Kenneth Kaushansky (born October 20, 1953) is an American medical doctor, hematologist, former editor of the medical journal Blood, and served as the dean of the Stony Brook University School of Medicine from 2010 to 2021.
-Prior to moving to Stony Brook, he was the Helen M. Ranney Professor, and chair of the department of medicine at University of California, San Diego School of Medicine.
+Prior to moving to Stony Brook, he was the Helen M. Ranney Professor and chair of the Department of Medicine at the University of California, San Diego School of Medicine.

 Early life and education

 Kaushansky was born on October 20, 1953, in Montreal, Quebec, Canada.
-His father, who "always wanted to be an American", migrated with the family to the United States when Kaushansky was two years old.
-Kaushansky graduated from UCLA in 1975, summa cum laude and Phi Beta Kappa with a B.S. in biochemistry.
+The family migrated to the United States when Kaushansky was two years old.
+Kaushansky graduated from UCLA in 1975, summa cum laude and Phi Beta Kappa, with a B.S. in biochemistry.
 He stayed at UCLA to obtain his medical degree in 1979.
-It was here that he met his future wife Lauren who was also at the time enrolled as a student at UCLA.
-As he left to join the University of Washington in Seattle to complete his internship and residency, Lauren enrolled for a master's in education at Antioch University in Seattle.
+He completed his internship and residency in hematology at the University of Washington in Seattle.
 Kaushansky was appointed Chief Resident at the Swedish Medical Center in Seattle, Washington, in 1982.
+He completed his fellowship in hematology at the University of Washington.